-The newest project for Indie Grits Labs and the theme for the 2018 Indie Grits festival is “Two Cities.”
+The newest project for Indie Grits Labs is “Two Cities.”
 The project will focus its activities in North Columbia, seeking to promote an open, inclusive, and welcoming dialogue through vibrant social events and original, place-based works of art with an eye towards social practice artworks, community collaboration and sustainability.
 By engaging artists and community members in a collaborative incubator, Two Cities is exploring how racial and socioeconomic factors define our experiences and interactions within our shared city.

 In a series of workshops and public forums beginning in August 2017 and running through the festival in April 2018, a selected cohort of artists (filmmakers, artists, activists, community organizers, agriculturalists, etc) primarily residing in North Columbia will work with community stakeholders and partnering organizations including SC Appleseed Legal Justice Center, Richland County Library, SC Arts Commission, One Columbia, Hyatt Park Keenan Terrace Neighborhood Association, and the North Columbia Business Association amongst others to address issues such as race, gentrification, arts funding inequities, housing displacement, and unification of the North Main corridor.
 Artworks will be revealed by the cohort during the 2018 Indie Grits Festival, taking place April 12-15.